rohitt313/To-Do-List/README.md

 1. Install Node on your machine, via https://nodejs.org/en/.
 2. Install Yarn on your machine via terminal command: `sudo npm install -g yarn`
 3. Install Git on your machine, via https://git-scm.com/downloads.
-4. Clone this repository to your machine. (more on how to do this [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository))
+4. Clone this repository to your machine.
 5. Run ```yarn install``` on the terminal, inside the folder where you downloaded the project, to install all used dependencies.
 6. Run `yarn start` to run the project on your browser.